 I decided to let the kids choose what things they wanted for dinner that week.
 Our youngest absolutely loves this Spicy Chicken and Rice Soup with slices of cheese on the side, so I knew he would be asking for that again.
 Don't tell him that I substituted this Easy Cauliflower Rice in it though.
 Making it lean and green can be our little secret.

 Our daughter doesn't mind eating healthy foods, but her choices for the week were Spicy Parmesan Ranch Chicken Tenders with fries and breakfast for dinner.
 Total comfort food both nights!

 It actually has been a while since we have had breakfast for dinner, so it was a nice change.
 At the last minute though she decided that she wanted waffles instead of pancakes.
 Luckily I had a box of both mixes in the cupboard, so it was an easy thing to change up.
 I also just got this cute little waffle iron, so I was excited to try it out.

-All that breakfast making inspired me to make a fun homemade waffle later that week.
+All that breakfast making inspired me to make homemade waffles later that week.
 That inspiration was just in time to use up some of the bags of Crunch Pak apples that I had in my fridge.

 I have been working with Crunch Pak for the past few years, and I love finding ways to add apples to different recipes.

-Shredded apples and apple pie spice give these homemade spiced apple waffles an awesome taste.
+Shredded apples and apple pie spice give these homemade apple waffles an awesome taste.

 Our son ate some of the extra plain ones after I got done taking pictures, and he said they tasted like apple bread but in breakfast form.
 These are perfect to make ahead of time.
 When you need one, pop it in the toaster to warm it up and add a little bit of crisp back into the outside.